Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 - Did anybody else from the client’s team join the calls/meetings?

-Once you'll figure out these people, open LinkedIn Sales Navigator, and find them.
+Once you figure out these people, open LinkedIn Sales Navigator, and find them.
 If you don’t see them on LinkedIn, search on Facebook and Twitter.

 Export from CRM your clients’ emails to a CSV file (a plain text file that contains a list of data) and upload them on LinkedIn.

-Once you finally find the buying committee members, copy to the ideal customer template their job roles, approximate age, and social media activity (do they post anything?
+Once you finally find the buying committee members, copy to the ideal customer template their job roles, age, and social media activity (Do they post anything?
 How often?).

-Now, when you’ve collected the public information, time to analyze the buying process.
+Now, that you’ve collected the public information, time to analyze the buyer journey.